 - Hyperelastic seal design for medical devices, truck components and coffee cups

-At Predictive Engineering, we are continually honing our skills as nonlinear FEA consultants and we make it a point to attend training events and the yearly LS-DYNA Conference (this year in Salzburg, Austria).
+At Predictive Engineering, we are continually honing our skills as nonlinear FEA consultants and we make it a point to attend training events and the yearly LS-DYNA Conference (May 14-16, 2019 in Koblenz, Germany).
 Along with this effort, we also teach a yearly course in LS-DYNA Analysis for Structural Mechanics.

 Our LS-DYNA Case Studies represent just a few of our more important projects and they provide a bit of insight into our ability to get you the right simulation results, quickly and economically.
 We hope you enjoy them and welcome to Predictive Engineering!